telerik/blazor-docs/components/grid/filter/searchbox.md

 You can set or remove the search filters programmatically through the `SearchFilter` property of the [Grid state]({%slug grid-state%}).

->caption Set and clear the SearchBox filter programmatically
+>caption Set and clear the Grid SearchBox filter programmatically

 ````CSHTML
 @using Telerik.DataSource